-“Battery storage is what allows renewable energy to be relevant in today’s market,” said Jay Bellows, president and CEO of Northern Reliability.
+“Battery storage is what allows renewable energy to be relevant in today’s market,” said Jay Bellows, president and CEO of KORE Solutions, Inc. (formerly known as Northern Reliability).
 “Mother nature does not provide wind or sun on demand, so figuring out how to store that energy and use it when needed is the biggest piece of the puzzle in moving the world toward renewables.”

-Bellows and his team at Northern Reliability are fitting those puzzle pieces together, finding a niche in battery storage and partnering with industry leaders to push innovation and find solutions.
+Bellows and his team at KORE Solutions are fitting those puzzle pieces together, finding a niche in battery storage and partnering with industry leaders to push innovation and find solutions.

 In January 2021, the company installed batteries at the Vermont Statehouse, making it the first in the nation to have backup battery storage.
 Those batteries not only ensure that the lights can stay on at the Statehouse in a power outage, but also can also be used to lower the cost of electricity during peak use.

 Just a few months later, Northern Reliability announced a partnership with KORE Power, Inc. to provide the first utility-scale mobile energy storage systems through a joint venture company called NOMAD Transportable Power Systems.
 The “plug and play model” eliminates some of the costs associated with fixed storage models, lowering the barrier to entry for utilities and commercial entities, and makes the technology available to disaster-relief organizations who need fast access to energy during emergency situations.

 “With the world’s increasing energy demands, an influx of green energy generation, and the increasingly severe impacts of climate change, the need for an adaptive storage technology has never been greater,” said Bellows.